Axed by CBS, Reporter Herridge Blasts Network's File Seizure as 'Journalistic Rape'

-“When the network of Walter Cronkite seizes your reporting files, including confidential source information, that is an attack on investigative journalism,” she added, according to the Post's report.
+"When the network of [broadcast journalist] Walter Cronkite seizes your reporting files, including confidential source information, that is an attack on investigative journalism," she added, according to the Post's report.

 Herridge, an award-winning journalist, also said taking her files could have put her sources at risk.
 "CBS News' decision to seize my reporting records crossed a red line that I believe should never be crossed by any media organization," Herridge is quoted as saying.
 "Multiple sources said they were concerned that by working with me to expose government corruption and misconduct they would be identified and exposed."